alevar/tiebrush/README.rst

   tiebrush  [-h] -o OUTPUT [-L] [-P] [-E] [-S] [-M] [-N max_NH_value] [-Q min_mapping_quality] [-F FLAGS] ...

-  Positional Arguments
+  Input Arguments

   ...
-Input can be provided as a space-delimited list of filenames at the end of the command line or as a text file containing a list of filenames one per each line
+Input can be provided as a space-delimited list of filenames or as a text file containing a list of filenames one per each line

   Non-Optional Arguments: